easthorse/brain-tumor-segmentation-based-on-group-convolution/README.md

 <center>Figure 3 Schematic diagram of MFS unit based on group convolution and residual structure
 ((a) MFS unit when channels numbers and size of the input layer are same as output layer’s ;(b) MFS unit when channels numbers and the size of the input layer are the same as the output layer’s )
 </center>

 ## Result

-  To verify the overall performance of the algorithm, we first conducted a cross-validation evaluation on the training set of public brain tumor dataset BraTS2018.
-The average of the proposed algorithm in the tumor, tumor core, and can reach 89.52%, 82.74%, 77.19%, respectively.
-For fairness, experiment was also conducted on the BraTS2018 validation set.
-We used the trained network to segment the unlabeled samples for prediction, them into the corresponding format, and uploaded them to the BraTS online server.
+  TTo verify the overall performance of the algorithm, we first conducted a fivefold cross-validation evaluation on the training set of the public brain tumor dataset BraTS2018.
+The average Dice scores of the proposed algorithm in the entire tumor, tumor core, and enhanced tumor areas can reach 89.52%, 82.74%, and 77.19%, respectively.
+For fairness, an experiment was also conducted on the BraTS2018 validation set.
+We used the trained network to segment the unlabeled samples for prediction, converted them into the corresponding format, and uploaded them to the BraTS online server.
 The segmentation results were provided by the server after calculation and analysis.
-The proposed algorithm achieves average of 90.67%, 85.06%, and 80.41%.
-The and floating point operations are 3.2 M and 20.51 G, respectively.
-Compared with the classic 3D U-Net, our algorithm average scores by 2.14%, 13.29%, 4.45%.
+The proposed algorithm achieves average Dice scores of 90.67%, 85.06%, and 80.41%.
+The parameters and floating point operations are 3.2 M and 20.51 G, respectively.
+Compared with the classic 3D U-Net, our algorithm shows higher average Dice scores by 2.14%, 13.29%, and 4.45%.
 Moreover, the parameters and floating point operations are reduced by 5 and 81 times, respectively.
-Compared with the won the first place in 2018 Multimodal Tumor Segmentation Challenge, the average scores are reduced by 0.01%, 0.96%, and 1.32%.  the parameters and floating point operations are reduced by 12 and 73 times, respectively,  more practical value.
+Compared with the state-of-the-art approach that won the first place in the 2018 Multimodal Brain Tumor Segmentation Challenge, the average Dice scores are reduced by only 0.01%, 0.96%, and 1.32%.
+Nevertheless, the parameters and floating point operations are reduced by 12 and 73 times, respectively, indicating a more practical value.
+Conclusion Aiming at the problems of large memory consumption and slow segmentation speed in the field of computer-aided brain tumor segmentation, an algorithm combining group convolution and channel shuffle unit is proposed.
+The punishment intensity of sparse class classification error to model is improved using the weighted mixed loss function to balance the training intensity of different segmentation difficulty categories effectively.
+The experimental results show that the algorithm can significantly reduce the computational cost while maintaining high accuracy and provide a powerful reference for clinicians in brain tumor segmentation.

 Table 1 Comparison of various algorithms on the BraTS2018 validation set.